-L. Dwelling: Single-Family, Two-Family, Three-Family, or Semi-Detached
+L. Dwelling: Single-Family, Two-Family, or Three-Family

 - 1. A dwelling shall have a primary entrance either on the façade facing the front lot line or visible from the public right of way.
 (Figure 12-3) - 2.
-The front entry shall have a minimum elevation of two feet above grade. - 3.
-Windows, entrances, porches, or other architectural features are required on any facades to avoid the appearance of blank walls. - 4.
+The front entry shall have a minimum elevation of two feet above grade.

+- 3. Windows, entrances, porches, or other architectural features are required on any facades to avoid the appearance of blank walls. - 4.
 A 15% minimum transparency requirement applies to any façade and is calculated on the basis of the entire area of the façade. - 5.
 In the R-1A and R-1 districts, a single-family dwelling, that is non-owner occupied, shall not be occupied by more than three college students. - 6.
 A dwelling unit in a single-family, two-family, three family, or semi-detached dwelling may be used as a short-term rental, subject to the following standards. - a.
-Properties used as short-term rentals in the R-1A, R-1, R-2, and R-3 zoning districts must be owner-occupied. - b.
-The owner must supply all of the following within the dwelling unit: - i.
-Visible printed materials with diagrams of all points of egress, written in both English and Spanish. - ii.
+Properties used as short-term rentals in the R-1A, R-1, R-3, and R-4 zoning districts must be owner-occupied. - b.
+The owner must supply all of the following within the dwelling unit: - Visible printed materials with diagrams of all points of egress, written in both English and Spanish. - ii.
 Clearly marked visible fire extinguisher(s). - c.
 Dwelling units used as short-term rentals shall require a temporary use permit, the term of which shall be one year.
 Short-term rental of portions of dwelling units, where the owner is present and living in the dwelling unit during the entire term of the rental, are not subject to this provision. - 7.
-Adaptive Reuse for the conversion of any commercial or industrial building, including offices, schools, religious facilities, medical buildings, and malls into residential units or mixed-use developments shall be permitted subject to the following standards:
+Adaptive Reuse for the conversion of any commercial or industrial building, including offices, schools, religious facilities, medical buildings, and malls into residential units or mixed-use developments shall be permitted subject to the following standards: - a.

-- a.
 There are no prohibitions preventing the conversion to residential use by environmental land use restrictions recorded on the property by the State of Rhode Island Department of Environmental Management or the United States Environmental Protection Agency. - b.
 The conversion shall include the development of at least 50% of the existing gross floor area into residential units. - c.
 Non-residential uses may be provided if they are permitted by right or special use in the zoning district pursuant to Table 12-1. - d.
-The residential density permitted in the converted structure shall be the maximum allowed that otherwise meets all standards of minimum housing.
+The residential density permitted in the converted structure shall be the maximum allowed that otherwise meets all standards of minimum housing. - 8.
+Two- and three-family dwellings in the R-1A and R-1 districts shall be permitted by special use permit under the following conditions and calculations: - a.
+The lot shall meet or exceed the minimum lot area for new subdivisions. - b.
+R-1A: For lots of 15,000 sf or more, one dwelling unit is permitted for every 7,500 sf of lot area, with one further dwelling unit permitted if the principal structure is preserved in its entirety.
+Principal structures must exist as of January 1, 2024. - R-1: For lots of 10,000 sf or more, one dwelling unit is permitted for every 5,000 sf of lot area, with one further dwelling unit permitted if the principal structure is preserved in its entirety.
+Principal structures must exist as of January 1, 2024. - c.
+In the R-1A and R-1 districts, the property shall not be occupied by more than three college students as a condition of the special use permit.